-The process for making executive compensation decisions for 2017 began with goal setting at the beginning of the year and concluded with the actual compensation payout decisions in early 2018.
+The process for making executive compensation decisions for 2018 began with goal setting at the beginning of the year and concluded with the actual compensation payout decisions in early 2019.
+In 2018, the process also took our CEO transition into consideration.
 As described below, this year-long process integrates key factors, such as Dover's business strategy, our annual budget and market compensation data.